travelens/armidale-2022/src/content/post/4-mun-hing.md

   - Mun Hing
   - lunch
 ---
 [Mun Hing Restaurant](https://munhingrestaurant.com.au/) is an established Chinese restaurant at the heart of Armidale central business district.
-Lyn has fond memories of eating here, and also friends who worked here.
+Lyn has fond memories of eating here.
+This was where Lyn went for birthday celebrations and special occasions, and some of her friends worked there part time.

 We had two dishes - they both seemed to be covered in standard nondescript brown sauce but were okay.
 The restaurant has a rock and water garden in front which has seen better days.